-Utah State Parks & Recreation is proud to administer four grant programs:
+Utah State Parks & Recreation is proud to administer five grant programs:

-Land and Water Conservation Fund (LWCF) is a federally-funded program established to assist government agencies with creation of high-quality, public outdoor recreation facilities.
-LWCF grants have been used to construct golf courses, swimming pools and parks.
+Land and Water Conservation Fund (LWCF) is a federally-funded program established to assist government agencies with the creation of high-quality, public outdoor recreation facilities.
+LWCF grants have been used to construct golf courses, swimming pools, and parks.

 If you have additional questions, please contact the appropriate program coordinator.